“I’m a young 35.” That’s how Ilya Kovalchuk described himself to reporters during a conference call over the weekend.

 If you follow the Russian forward on Instagram, you’ll see that while he’s on the back nine of his hockey playing days he’s doing his best ensure he’s truly a young 35.

-“You just have to train a little more the older you are,” he said on a conference call with reporters this past weekend.
+“You just have to train a little more the older you are,” he said.

 There are a lot of miles on Kovalchuk’s 35-year-old body.
 He has over 1,000 professional games played between the NHL and KHL, including 137 games the last two seasons between SKA St. Petersburg and international duty with Russia.
 Last month, he agreed to a three-year, $18.75 million contract with the Los Angeles Kings — a team with a lot of experience and age, including 10 players who are at least 30 years old.

 That’s not a problem in the eyes of the Kings, who lost out in pursuit of him eight years ago and are happy to bring him in to help with their offensive needs.

 “He’s very explosive,” Kings president Luc Robitaille told NHL Network last month.
 “We watched him enough last year and we feel he can [score] in this league.
 The way our guys [play] — whether it’s [Jeff Carter] or it’s [Anze Kopitar] — they can hold the puck for him.
 He’s a great fit.”